qbicsoftware/barcode-creation/README.md

 Uses postscript and different python scripts to create RTF sample sheets and QR Code for sample tube stickers.
 Barcode creation scripts are used by qnavigator and the projectwizard portlets.

+## Requirements

+Python 2.7 (Python 3 is not yet supported!)
+Ghostscript
+Pdflatex

 # Instructions
 Download barcode.ps from the monolithic release of postscriptbarcode: